alexarlord-boop/devops/README.md

 Operating systems are basically foundation of computing environments.
 Whether you want to run pipelines or spin up servers for Kubernetes it's all powered by Linux.
-Most Docker containers use Linux images and as a devops engineer you will work most of the time with remote servers on cloud which use Linux operating system.
+Most Docker containers use Linux images and as a DevOps engineer you will work most of the time with remote servers on cloud which use Linux operating system.

 B. **Git essentials** that let teams collaborate on code efficiently, like: